Unauthorized Disclosure of Classified Information

 Arrested for Unauthorized Disclosure of Classified Information?
 Get Legal Help

-You don't have to be leaking classified government intelligence to the public in order to be charged with a federal crime.
+Leaking classified government intelligence to the public is not the only way to end up charged with a federal crime.
 There are a wide range of actions that can be considered criminal in the eyes of the government.
 If you're being investigated or have been charged with a federal crime, contact a qualified criminal defense attorney to learn about your rights and options.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help